-Sign-on bonuses are only available to new hires that have not previously worked for the Agency.
+Sign-on bonuses are available to new hires that have not previously worked for the Agency, or at the discretion of the Agency may be available to rehires.

 In the event that a newly hired employee is terminated, transferred or demoted before the time of payout, the sign-on bonus will be forfeited.